 —Senior vice president, a large integrated health system

 Similarly, interviewees stressed how important change management is in the process of digital transformation.
 Without coordination and communication across teams, implementation becomes much more difficult.
-This parallels survey findings where respondents stated that organization culture (60%) and lack of ownership/communication (48%) are barriers to digital transformation.
-Because multiple teams, including digital transformation, IT, cybersecurity, innovation, clinical, and front office, can be involved in consumer-facing initiatives, a governance process should be in place to prioritize projects and give all stakeholders a shared understanding of goals.
+This parallels survey findings where respondents stated that organisation culture (60%) and lack of ownership/communication (48%) are barriers to digital transformation.
+Because multiple teams, including digital transformation, IT, cybersecurity, innovation, clinical, and front office, can be involved in consumer-facing initiatives, a governance process should be in place to prioritise projects and give all stakeholders a shared understanding of goals.

 Faith-based SCL Health has been providing health care services to communities in Colorado, Montana, and Kansas for several decades now.
-Amid trends such as consumerism and newer competition from other industries, “it is time to reimagine the services we provide, and also reposition our organization … and digital transformation is the biggest enabler in achieving this,” according to roundtable panelist Craig Richardville, SVP and chief information and digital officer, SCL Health.
+Amid trends such as consumerism and newer competition from other industries, “it is time to reimagine the services we provide, and also reposition our organisation … and digital transformation is the biggest enabler in achieving this,” according to roundtable panelist Craig Richardville, SVP and chief information and digital officer, SCL Health.

 When Mr. Richardville joined SCL Health 2 years ago, one of his first priorities was to align the IT and digital services (DS) units into one—ITDS.
-He created an ITDS leadership team that owns all ITDS initiatives across the organization and partners with functional leaders such as the chief medical officer and chief marketing officer on the governance committee.
+He created an ITDS leadership team that owns all ITDS initiatives across the organisation and partners with functional leaders such as the chief medical officer and chief marketing officer on the governance committee.
 This has helped accelerate planning and implementation of diverse ITDS efforts.

-Leadership and governance are crucial to all digital transformation initiatives and, as Mr. Richardville said, “We have the right people sitting in the right (ITDS) seats and this really helped transform the whole organization.”
+Leadership and governance are crucial to all digital transformation initiatives and, as Mr. Richardville said, “We have the right people sitting in the right (ITDS) seats and this really helped transform the whole organisation.”

 Health systems recognize that digital transformation is essential to improving health care and strengthening customer relationships.
-It is more than just investments in technology—it results in changes in organizational culture and employee engagement; it is an enterprise investment that requires enterprisewide participation.
+It is more than just investments in technology—it results in changes in organisational culture and employee engagement; it is an enterprise investment that requires enterprisewide participation.
 To move forward digitally, many leading health systems are embracing six key principles:

 The impact of digital transformation will be felt across all aspects of health care, helping enable easier access to care, improving quality, and decreasing the cost of care.
 Consumers can connect quickly and conveniently with their preferred provider.
 In addition to stronger consumer relationships, digital transformation can also help improve operational and financial efficiencies and bring health systems’ long-term strategies into reality.